WKHAllen/LutherNavigator/README.md

 - Direct `import` statements first, followed by `from` imports
 - Order: Built-in, Local, External (same order for `from` imports)
-- At each level, separate imports with a newline
+- At each level, separate imports with a newline (and sort them alphabetically)